JamesCouture/Projects/truthTable/README.md

 ----
 Challenges:
 -Keep a modular code allowing for quick updates for new propositional logic addition.
--Store an unpredetermined amount of operations.
+-Allow for an unpredetermined amount of operations.